 When you look at all of the possibilities, on top of increased independence, you are no longer dealing with a simple sleep regression.
 You’re dealing with a little person who can choose to refuse to sleep.
 That’s right.
 Some children will consciously refuse sleep.
 It’s a control issue.
+It’s the 18-month sleep regression.
 Thankfully, this is temporary.

 - Understand this is temporary.
 That thought alone may save your sanity when your child is crying and refusing to nap.

 - Do what you can.
 If you have a very independent little one, they’re going to test, and that’s okay.
 Just do what you can to encourage them to sleep.
 Make sure you have good nap routines and bedtime routines in place and stick to them.
 Try to adhere to your flexible schedule as much as possible.
 Understand that there are going to be some long days and long nights.

 - Make sure that your toddler gets their naps.
 Get those naps any way you can.
 You may have to rely on the car, stroller, or literally run them ragged, but do your best to ensure that your baby is getting her naps.
 You’ll have fewer struggles at bedtime if your child is well-rested during the day.

 - Fall back to the Shuffle.
 When all else fails, remember The Shuffle.
 You don’t want to create a new sleep crutch that you’ll have to fix later.
 This sleep regression is temporary, and you want the sleep issues you’re experiencing to stay that way.

 - Communicate with your Toddler.
 Remember, part of this is that your toddler is learning to assert himself.
 Be sure that you give simple instructions and set boundaries with him to help him feel safe.
 Babies and toddlers need consistency.